 Many of these types of security crimes are classified as “strict liability” offenses.
 Defenses also revolve around whether the instrument is a security or whether an exception applies.

-If you are the subject of an administrative or criminal investigation for violations of Florida’s securities laws, then contact an attorney in Tampa, FL, at Sammis Law Firm.
+If you are the subject of an administrative or criminal investigation for violating Florida’s securities laws, contact an attorney in Tampa, FL, at Sammis Law Firm.

 This article was last updated on Tuesday, May 30, 2023.